Reliability evaluation with FEM

-- Determination of geometry: the geometry is determined on the basis of CAD-data or as part of the process and technology development.
+- Realization of geometry: Based on CAD data, cross-sectional images or as part of the process and technology development

-- Selecting material data: good materials data is a key element for reliability assessment.
-Material data is already available for several materials.
-For new materials or extended fields of application (e.g. high temperature), additional material properties can be characterised and prepared for the simulation.
+- Materials data selection: good material data is a key element for reliability assessment.
+For many materials, data is already available.
+For new materials or extended fields of application (e.g. high temperature), additional material properties can be characterized and prepared for the numerical simulations

 - Processing simulations: By simulating assembly and process steps, the loads that occur can be evaluated.
 Typical evaluation criteria are, for example, maximum permissible thermo-mechanical deformation (warpage) and fracture stress.